-In 2022, the Corporate Governance and Risk Management Committee held 4 meetings, the details of the meeting attendance of the Corporate Governance and Risk Management Committee Members are as follows:
+In 2023, the Corporate Governance and Risk Management Committee held 4 meetings, the details of the meeting attendance of the Corporate Governance and Risk Management Committee Members are as follows:

 No. Name Number of Attendance

 1. Mr. Stephen Karl Stewart 4/4

-2. Dr. Prasit (1) Kanchanasakdichai 0/0
+2. Dr. Prasit (1) Kanchanasakdichai 3/3

-3. Mr. Kenichi Hoshi 4/4
+3. Mr. Takashi (2) Sekino 3/3

-(1) The Board of Directors' Meeting No. 1/2566 held on 23 February 2023 resolved to acknowledge the resignation of Mr. Yingsak Jenratha as Independent Director, Audit Committee Member and Corporate Governance and Risk Management Committee Member of the Company, and approve the appointment of Dr. Prasit Kanchanasakdichai as Independent Director, Audit Committee Member and Corporate Governance and Risk Management Committee Member of the Company replacing Mr. Yingsak Jenratha, with effect from 24 February 2023.
+- (1) The Board of Directors' Meeting No. 1/2566 held on 23 February 2023 resolved to acknowledge the resignation of Mr. Yingsak Jenratha as Independent Director, Audit Committee Member and Corporate Governance and Risk Management Committee Member of the Company, and approve the appointment of Dr. Prasit Kanchanasakdichai as Independent Director, Audit Committee Member and Corporate Governance and Risk Management Committee Member of the Company replacing Mr. Yingsak Jenratha, with effect from 24 February 2023. - (2) The Board of Directors Meeting No. 3/2566 held on 27 March 2023 has resolved to acknowledge the resignation of Mr. Kenichi Hoshi as Authorized Director and Corporate Governance and Risk Management Committee Member of the Company and approve the Appointment of Mr. Takashi Sekino as Authorized Director and Corporate Governance and Risk Management Committee Member of the Company replacing Mr. Kenichi Hoshi, with effect from 1 April 2023 onwards.

-The Corporate Governance and Risk Management Committee has attended the meeting in order to follow up and consider important matters assigned by the Board of Directors, which can be summarized of the results of duty performance as follows:
+The Corporate Governance and Risk Management Committee has attended the meetings in order to follow up and consider important matters assigned by the Board of Directors, which can be summarized of the results of duty performance as follows:

-- 1. To formulate and introduce the policies, guidelines, and recommendations to ensure good governance of the Company's businesses, encourage ethical organization culture and follow the corporate governance policy and the Company's code of conduct including review and revise the corporate governance policy and the Company's code of conduct as appropriate, before proposing to the Board of Directors' Meeting for consideration. - 2.
-Reviewed and oversaw the appropriateness and effectiveness of the Company's risk management quarterly, including monitoring the progress made in managing key risks identified as having significant impact on the business.
+1. To formulate and introduce the policies, guidelines, and recommendations to ensure good governance of the Company's businesses, encourage ethical organization culture and follow the corporate governance policy and the Company's code of conduct including review and revise the corporate governance policy and the Company's code of conduct as appropriate, before proposing to the Board of Directors' Meeting for consideration.

+2. Reviewed and oversaw the appropriateness and effectiveness of the Company's risk management quarterly, including monitoring the progress made in managing key risks identified as having significant impact on the business.
 The Committee ensured the methods and mitigation tactics deployed were adequate and then followed up and advised on the mitigation of risks, including strategic, operating, financial, and other risks, considering both external and internal factors.